 While any good manager knows that trust is paramount to success, some engagement issues can arise in digital workforces.
 Remote employees may be tempted to take advantage of this lack of visibility to misrepresent the effort that their jobs require, or worse—stop working altogether.

-Using monitoring software with hybrid teams gives management the ease of mind that their teams are meeting their objectives regardless of where they work.
+Using hybrid work monitoring software with hybrid teams gives management the ease of mind that their teams are meeting their objectives regardless of where they work.

 Some remote monitoring tools will even provide reports that allow you to compare how your team performs when in the office vs when they work off-site.
 This data is useful for further proving the positive impacts of work-from-home to upper management.